x-t/serverless-gdrive-twitter/README.md

 - Add a webhook to your channel
 - Make an username, copy the `/api` or `/services` link into `prod.env` like in the example.

+### Deta (as cache)

+To reduce the amount of listing done by Google Drive, [Deta](https://deta.sh) can be used as a cache, where it holds the latest full-resolution image as well as the full listing of your Google Drive folder.

+To opt in, provide your Deta project key as the `DETA_KEY` environment variable.
+For customisation options, see [CacheWorker.ts](./src/CacheWorker.ts)

 ### prod.env

 **This is the file that stores all the tokens, usernames and emails.**